hmrc/stamp-duty-land-tax/README.md

 # stamp-duty-land-tax

-This is a placeholder README.md for a new repository
+This is the new stamp-duty-land-tax repository

+## Running the service

+Service Manager: `sm2 --start SDLT_ALL`

+To run all tests and coverage: `sbt clean compile coverage test coverageOff coverageReport`

+To start the server locally on `port 10913`: `sbt 'run 10913'`

 ### License